jackghg/OnKey/README.md

 \- use unicode codes for all or part of the keys
 ## Style
 You can customize colors and font using a gtk 2 style file in your home folder, see the -t option.
 Or use system theme.
+## Known bugs
+\- The shift color and custom style doesn't work when using system theme
 ## Make your keys table
 ...